th1j5/ouroboros.rocks/content/en/docs/Concepts/problem_osi.md

 ### Some issues with these models

-However, when looking at current networking solutions in more depth, things are not as simple as these 5/7 layers seem to indicate.
+When looking at current networking solutions in more depth, things are not as simple as these 5/7 layers seem to indicate.

+#### The order of the layers is not fixed.

 Consider, for instance, __Virtual Private Network__ (VPN) technologies and SSH __tunnels__.
 We are all familiar enough with this kind of technologies to take them for granted.
-But a VPN, such as openVPN, creates a new network on top of IP, for instance a layer 2 network over TAP interfaces supported by a Layer 4 (using, for instance Transport Layer Security) connection to the VPN server.
+But a VPN, such as openVPN, creates a new network on top of IP.
+In _bridging_ mode this is a Layer 2 (Ethernet) network over TAP interfaces, in _routing_ mode this is a Layer 3 (IP) network over TUN interfaces.
+In both cases they are supported by a Layer 4 connection (using, for instance Transport Layer Security) to the VPN server that provides the network access.
 Technologies such as VPNs and various so-called _tunnels_ seriously jumble around the layers in this layered model.

-Which protocol fits in which layer is also not clear-cut.
+#### How many layers are there exactly?

-Multi-Protocol Label switching MPLS, a technology that makes IP networks more ATM-like, and allows establishing and managing fixed paths (circuits), typically sits in between Layer 2 and IP and is categorized as a Layer 2.5 technology.
+Multi-Protocol Label switching (MPLS), a technology that allows operators to establish and manage circuit-like paths in IP networks, typically sits in between Layer 2 and IP and is categorized as a _Layer 2.5_ technology.
+So are there 8 layers?
+Why not revise the model and number them 1-8 then?

 QUIC is a protocol that performs transport-layer functions such as retransmission, flow control and congestion control, but works around the initial performance bottleneck after starting a TCP connection (3-way handsake, slow start) and some other optimizations dealing with re-establishing connections for which security keys are known.
 But QUIC runs on top of UDP.
-If UDP is layer 4, then what layer is QUIC?
+If UDP is Layer 4, then what layer is QUIC?

+One could argue that UDP is an incomplete Layer 4 protocol and QUIC adds its missing Layer 4 functionalities.
+Fair enough, but then what is the minimum functionality for each of the protocols?
+Layer 2 protocol?
+What is the minimum function of a Layer 3 protocol?
+And a Layer 4 protocol?

+#### Which protocol fits in which layer is not clear-cut.

+There are a whole slew of protocols that are situated in Layer 3:
+ICMP, SNMP...
+They don't really need the features that Layer 4 provides (retransmission, ...).
+But again, they run on _top of Layer 3_ (IP).
+They get assigned a protocol number in the IP field, instead of a port number in the UDP header.
+But doesn't a Layer 3 protocol number indicate a Layer 4 protocol?
+Apparently only in some cases, but not in others.

 The Border Gateway Protocol (BGP) performs (inter-domain) routing.
 Routing is a function that is usually associated with Layer
-3. But BGP runs on top of TCP, which is Layer 4.
+3. But BGP runs on top of TCP, which is Layer 4, so is it in the application layer?
 There is no real concensus of what layer BGP is in, some say Layer 3, some (probably most) say Layer 4, because it is using TCP, and some say it's application layer.
 But the concensus does seem to be that the BGP conundrum doesn't matter.
 BGP works, and the OSI and TCP/IP models are _just theoretical models_, not _rules_ that are set in stone.

 ### Are these issues _really_ a problem?

 Well, in my opinion: yes!
+These models have no predictive value and don't even fit with observation of the real-world Internet most of us use every day.
+They are about as arbitrary as a seven-course tasting menu of home-grown vegetables.
+Their only uses are as technobabble for network engineers and as tools for university professors to gauge their students' ability to retain a moderate amount of pseudoscientific dribble.

-And _big_ ones too!
-If there is no universally valid theoretical model, if we have no clear definitions of the fundamental concepts and no clearly defined set of rules that unequivocally lay out what the _necessary and sufficient conditions for networking_ are, then we are all just _engineering in the dark_.
-Progress in developing computer networks is condemned to a sisyphean effort of perpetual incremental fixes, its fate to remain a craft that builds on tradition, cobbling together an ever-growing bungle of technologies and protocols that stretches the limits of manageability.
+If there is no universally valid theoretical model, if we have no clear definitions of the fundamental concepts and no clearly defined set of rules that unequivocally lay out what the _necessary and sufficient conditions for networking_ are, then we are all just _engineering in the dark_, progress in developing computer networks condemned to a sisyphean effort of perpetual incremental fixes, its fate to remain a craft that builds on tradition, cobbling together an ever-growing bungle of technologies and protocols that stretch the limits of manageability.